Unifying Causal Representation Learning with the Invariance Principle: Proofs

 \transID*

-\begin{proof} The proof for (i) is trivial in the sense that identification of block with size one boils down to the identification on the element level.
-The proof for (ii) is based on~\citet[Thm.~4.4]{ahuja2023interventional} and~\citet[Lem.~1]{zhang2024identifiability}, stating that when both ground truth mixing function and decoder are finite degree polynomials of the same degree, the \emph{invertible} encoder learns a representation that is affine linear to the ground truth latents, i.e., $\hat{\zb} = \Lb \cdot \zb + \bb$ with $\Lb \in \RR^{N \times N}$.
+\begin{proof} The proof for (i) is trivial in the sense that identification of block with size one boils down to the identification on the element level. (ii) directly follows~\citet[Thm.~4.4]{ahuja2023interventional} and~\citet[Lem.~1]{zhang2024identifiability}, stating that when both ground truth mixing function and decoder are finite degree polynomials of the same degree, the \emph{invertible} encoder learns a representation that is affine linear to the ground truth latents, i.e., $\hat{\zb} = \Lb \cdot \zb + \bb$ with $\Lb \in \RR^{N \times N}$.

 \end{proof}